 Bold Leader (LDX) Phase – is the course’s four-day LDX “Capstone Exercise.”
 Cadets are exposed to autonomous squad level operations where cadre assess the Cadets’ leadership ability in a physically and emotionally stressful field environment.
 Cadets will experience event-oriented leadership training opportunities such as rock climbing and high ropes courses, squad tactics and paintball, survival training, and water operations.
 There are also many unexpected leadership situational training exercises Cadets encounter during the four-day period.

 Future Leader Phase – as the final phase of CIET, Cadets will reinforce and share their learning experience through small group reflection, final counseling, family day, and the graduation ceremony.
 The afternoon before graduation is a “Family Day” where families and friends are briefed about the course and allowed to spend the afternoon with Cadets.

 Typical Training Day

 2000-2100 Cadet Troop Leading Procedures/Barracks Maintenance

 2200 Lights out

-Throughout LDAC, leadership positions are constantly rotated as each Cadet is monitored closely by committee members.
+Throughout CLTC, leadership positions are constantly rotated as each Cadet is monitored closely by committee members.
 Cadet Command staff, who conduct most of the training and evaluations, are Officers and senior NCOs who teach military science subjects on college campuses, nationwide.
-Once the Cadets finish LDAC, many may choose to attend Airborne or Air Assault School or go to a Cadet Troop Leadership Training assignments to gain additional experience.
+Once the Cadets finish CLTC, many may choose to attend Airborne or Air Assault School or go to a Cadet Troop Leadership Training assignments to gain additional experience.